-- and R and for Multifamily Housing must be discussed in the Property Condition Assessment. - iii) As applicable, Davis-Bacon Labor Standards will apply, and for Multifamily Housing must be discussed in the Property Condition Assessment. - iv) Section 3: Recipients will be required to provide job opportunities to low-income residents and businesses, to the greatest extent possible.
+- ii.
+Subgrantees must adopt affirmative marketing policies and procedures in furtherance of Texas' commitment to non-discrimination and equal opportunity in housing.
+Affirmative marketing steps consist of actions to provide information and otherwise attract eligible persons in the housing market area to the available housing without regard to race, color, national origin, gender, religion, familial status or disability.
+Records should be maintained describing actions taken by the Subgrantee to affirmatively market units and assess the results of these actions.
+An Affirmative Marketing Plan is required for all NSP1-PI properties. - iii.
+Subgrantees will require adherence to the guidelines set forth in the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (49 CFR Part 24) and 104(d) requirements set out in 24 CFR Part 42. - iv.
+As clarified by Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency, national origin discrimination includes discrimination on the basis of limited English proficiency (LEP).
+To ensure compliance with Title VI, all subgrantees must take reasonable steps to ensure that LEP persons have meaningful access to programs as implemented by HUD.
+Meaningful access may entail providing language assistance services, including oral and written translation, where necessary.
+Subgrantees are encouraged to consider the need for language services for LEP persons served or encountered both in developing budgets and conducting programs.
+A Language Assistance Plan is required for all subgrantees.
+A Language Assistance Plan is required for all NSP1-PI rental properties. - v.
+Subgrantees will be required to provide job opportunities to low-income residents and businesses, to the greatest extent possible.
 Reporting of efforts and results according to Department policy will be required of all subgrantees.
-A Section 3 Plan is required for all NSP1-PI properties. - v) Affirmative Marketing.
-Recipients must adopt affirmative marketing policies and procedures in furtherance of Texas' commitment to non-discrimination and equal opportunity in housing.
-Affirmative marketing steps consist of actions to provide information and otherwise attract eligible persons in the housing market area to the available housing without regard to race, color, national origin, gender, religion, familial status or disability.
-Records should be maintained describing actions taken by the Administrator to affirmatively market units and assess the results of these actions.
-An Affirmative Marketing Plan is required for all NSP1-PI properties. - vi) Texas NSP1-PI will require adherence to the guidelines set forth in the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (49 CFR Part 24) and 104(d) requirements set out in 24 CFR Part 42. - vii) All applicants must have Limited English Proficiency Policy that follows Executive Order 13166, as implemented by HUD. - viii) All applicants must ensure compliance with the certifications required by HUD, as outlined in Federal Register Notice (Docket No. FR-5447-N-01).
+A Section 3 Plan is required for all NSP1-PI subgrantees. - vi.
+All applicants must ensure compliance with the certifications required by HUD, as outlined in Federal Register Notices (Dockets No. FR-5447-N-01, F-522-N-02, and FR-5321-N-03).